BleuBleu/FamiStudio/Docs/docs/soundengine.md

 The sound effects used in the demo are available in SFX.fms, which is in the \DemoAssets folder that comes with the sound engine.

-## Integrating it with your game
+## Integrating in your game

 The sound engine is contained in a single file which can be simply included in one of your assembly file, like it is done in the demo.
-Another approach would be to compile the engine as a seperate obj file and link it.
-This might require you to import the famistudio_xxx calls in other parts of your project.

 * CA65: famistudio_ca65.s
 * NESASM: famistudio_nesasm.asm
 * ASM6: famistudio_asm6.asm

+Another approach would be to compile the engine as a seperate obj file and link it.
+This might require you to import the famistudio_xxx calls in other parts of your project.

 All the instructions to use it in your project are included as comments at the top of these files.

+## Interface

 The interface is pretty much the same as FamiTone2, with a slightly different naming convention.
 The subroutines you can call from your game are: